traines-source/public-transport-statistics/README.md

 GROUP BY s.year, s.month, od.category, od.delay_percentage_5min, od.delay_percentage_15min

 ```
-If you find more efficient or simpler variants of these queries (that are still correct), let me know!
+If you find more efficient or simpler variants of these queries (that are still (or more?) correct), let me know!

 ## Credits